soundpress/RulesOfNYC/docs/c30/index.rst

    (4) Requesting or requiring applicants for employment, licenses, or permits to consent to the disclosure of their consumer credit history to the employer.

 (b) Presumptive Violations.
-It shall be a rebuttable presumption that posting or circulating any solicitation indicating that the employer, labor organization, employment agency, or licensing agency will use consumer credit history for employment, licensing, or permitting purposes constitutes a violation of Sections 8-107(9)(d) and 8-107(24) of the administrative code of the City of New York, except where an exemption applies pursuant to subdivision (c) of this section.
+It shall be a rebuttable presumption that posting or circulating any solicitation indicating that the employer, labor organization, employment agency, or licensing agency will use consumer credit history for employment, licensing, or permitting purposes constitutes a violation of §§ 8-107(9)(d) and 8-107(24) of the Administrative Code of the City of New York, except where an exemption applies pursuant to subdivision (c) of this section.

 (c) Exemptions Under the Stop Credit Discrimination in Employment Act.